 Custom Built Car Registration in Michigan

-In Michigan an assembled vehicle― requires special titling.
+In Michigan an assembled vehicle requires special titling.

-Assembled vehicles fit into four categories:
+Assembled vehicles fit into the following categories:

 - Vehicles that are significantly altered or modified from a manufacturer's original design, like a VW bug turned into a dune buggy.

 - Vehicles that have had the body replaced with the body of a different vehicle.